petrmatula190/fanshim-python-pwm/README.md

 * sudo pip3 install RPi.GPIO
 * sudo pip3 install psutil --upgrade

+# PWM Parameters
+These are set within /fanshi,/library/fanshim__init__,py in this snipit of code (frequency 4 Hz, PWM % 80)

+        self.pwm_freq = 4

+        self.pwm_speed = 80

+These can be adjusted as required but only a limited range of values work.

 Original Pimorini Readme file...........
 # Fan Shim for Raspberry Pi